By Joe Orlando

 “This was a great way for me to provide for my family,” DeFazio explained.
 “It’s also a career that gives me the flexibility to go to my kids’ ball games, and school functions.
 I can be there and not miss out.”

 The push is on for women in corrections.
 The department is actively recruiting women to be correctional officers.
-In late January, the first recruitment event specifically aimed at women was held with various CDCR female correctional staff on a panel answering questions and sharing their experiences.
+In January, the first recruitment event specifically aimed at women was held.
+At the event, various CDCR female correctional staff answered questions and shared their experiences.

-“When I’m recruiting, the first thing female candidates want to know is whether it’s scary working behind the walls, and do I feel safe,” DeFazio explained.
-“I tell them that yes I do work mostly with men in a male prison (Mule Creek State State Prison) but there’s a camaraderie and you feel like you’re part of a team.
+“When I’m recruiting, the first thing female candidates want to know is whether it’s scary working behind the walls.
+They ask if I feel safe,” DeFazio explained.
+“I tell them while I work in a male prison, there’s a camaraderie because you’re part of a team.
 It’s very rewarding.”

 Recruitment is vital to replace the 127 correctional officers retiring each month.
 This year alone, CDCR will have to fill 1,700 to 2,000 custody positions.